-You're not required to self-isolate if you live in the same household as someone with COVID-19, or are a close contact of someone with COVID-19, and any of the following apply:
+In most cases, you're not required to self-isolate if you live in the same household as someone with COVID-19, or are a close contact of someone with COVID-19, and any of the following apply:

-- you're fully vaccinated - you're below the age of 18 years and 6 months - you've taken part in or are currently part of an approved COVID-19 vaccine trial - you're not able to get vaccinated for medical reasons some time after COVID-19 infection.
+- You're fully vaccinated. - You're below the age of 18 years and 6 months - You've taken part in or are currently part of an approved COVID-19 vaccine trial. - You're not able to get vaccinated for medical reasons.